XUKEREN/vcfannotatoR/README.md

 ```bash
 Rscript vcfannotatoR.R --input_dir ./data -I Challenge_data.vcf --getmeta TRUE --getinfo TRUE --getformat TRUE
 ````
+**note:** User can also define the format fields for total read depth, ref allele read depth, alt allele read depth, and variant type.
+The default fields are DP, RO, AO, and TYPE.
+For VCF that does not have a variant type field, user can assign any available field name to --varianttype.

 #### Example inputs
 A typical vcf file is provided under `./data` [Challenge_data.vcf](data/Challenge_data.vcf)
 #### Example outputs